-In 2015, Nitin joined Le Cordon Bleu London’s team as a fully qualified teacher.
+In 2015, Nitin joined Le Cordon Bleu London’s team as a lecturer.

 Can you share one of your fondest memories since you’ve been working in the industry working with the best?

 One of the fondest memories would have to be meeting Sir Paul McCartney and his wife at the time Heather Mills.
 He came in for a late dessert when I was working at the Savoy.
 He shook my hand and we were chatting just like normal, and I had no idea it was him!
 It was the same with Tony Blair; he walked straight into the restaurant with no entourage!
 I just didn’t think it could be him.
 I’ve probably met half of Hollywood without even realising it!

 When did you realise that this was to be your chosen career or was there a plan B or perhaps a childhood dream you once considered pursuing?

 I come from a place called Kerala, South India.
 We are famous for being an exotic destination and hospitality is ingrained in our culture, I guess you could say that we are foodaholics.
 I think I must have been about 14 or 15 years of age when we had a careers day at school - there was a small group of people who spoke about the hospitality industry there.
 They were suited and booted and it appealed so much.
 After this talk I knew that this would be my chosen career, and from then on everything fell into place.

 You can’t get culinary or hospitality knowledge of this kind anywhere else, especially to the depth that we reach.